 The Gruber is made with “discreet” in mind.

 In one of the hottest pieces of electric bike press to be aired in recent history there was an allegation of cheating in professional cycling, but this time it was not doping, but rather an allegation made against Fabian Cancellara for using an electric motor during his wins in the 2010 races the Paris-Roubaix and the Tour of Flanders.
 This unsurfaced via a piece of creative internet investigating technique, using a youtube video of the race, and an amateur editor critique:

-Although most of the public, and the professional cycling association, has dismissed the above video as not true.
-It did do a good of putting a spotlight on an electric drive system that is totally stealth for electric bike riders who want to hide their motor from friends in friendly rides.
+Although most of the public (and also the professional cycling association) has dismissed the above video as not true.
+It did do a good job of putting a spotlight on an electric drive system that is totally stealthy for electric bike riders who want to hide their motor from friends when they’re on rides.